rapp-project/rapp-platform/rapp_web_services/README.md

 ## Directories

 - services/ : Front-end HOP web services running on RAPP Platform.
-- module/   : Modules used for developing and testing HOP services.
+- module/   : Common developed modules used for developing and testing HOP services.
 - config/   : This directory containes configuration files.
 Those files are loaded by the HOP Server on run-time.